mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 Parallelization
 ---------------
-The ``parallel`` adds the ability to parallelize the training and execution of MPD flows.
+The ``parallel`` package adds the ability to parallelize the training and execution of MPD flows.
 This package is split into two decoupled parts:

 - The first part consists of parallel versions of the familiar MDP structures of nodes and flows.
-The first basic building block is the abstact base class ``ParallelNode`` for nodes which can be trained in a parallelized way.
-Secondly there is the ``ParallelFlow`` class, which splits the training or execution into tasks which can then be processes in parallel.
+The first basic building block is the abstract base class ``ParallelNode`` for nodes which can be trained in a parallelized way.
+Secondly there is the ``ParallelFlow`` class, which internally splits the training or execution into tasks which can then be processed in parallel.

 - The second part consists of the schedulers.
-A scheduker takes tasks and processes them in a more or less parallel way (e.g. in multiple python processes).
+A scheduler takes tasks and processes them in a more or less parallel way (e.g. in multiple Python processes).
 A scheduler deals with the more technical aspects of the parallelization, but does not need to know anything about nodes and flows.

-Practically all the complexities of parallelization are hidden in this package.
-There are also helper functions so that the parallel trainign or execuition can be done in one line of code.

 Basic Examples
 ~~~~~~~~~~~~~~
-In the following example we parallelize a simple Flow consisting of
+In the following example we parallelize a simple ``Flow`` consisting of
-PCA and quadratic SFA, so that it uses two cores on a modern CPU:
+PCA and quadratic SFA, so that it makes use of two cores on a modern CPU:

 ::